NicolasRaf/GDSerialRead/README.md

 ## Exemple
-Clone the repository and switch to the “example/TestSerialExample” branch.
+Switch to the “example/TestSerialExample” branch.
 It has a project already installed for testing the reception of serial data.
 ``
 https://github.com/NicolasRaf/GDSerialRead/tree/example/TestSerialExample?tab=readme-ov-file
 ``